vegardit/haxe-concurrent/README.md

 All classes are under the package `hx.concurrent` or below.

-The library has been tested with Haxe 3.2, 3.4 and 4.0 nightly.
+The library has been tested with Haxe 3.2, 3.4 and 4.0 nightly on targets C++, C#, Flash, Java, JavaScript (node.js and phantom.js), PHP 5, PHP 7, Python 3.

 ## <a name="taskExecutor-class"></a>The `TaskExecutor` class